aware91/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+Your start with class Title extend React.Componet {
+	constructor( )  {
+		super( );
+		This.state{}

 2. Describe the different phases of the component lifecycle.

+Mounting => constructor => render => componentDidMount => updating => (new props, setState( ), forceUpdate( ) ) => render => componentDidUpdate

 3. Demonstrate an understanding of class component lifecycle methods.

+Useing lifecycle methods always you do do some extra functions that regulate functions will not .
+You can use Mounting, Udating, and Unmounting components in the component lifecycle method.
+Mounting is when the component is created and mounts to DOM.
+Updating is when you update the component with state or props and re-renders page.
+Finally unmounting is when you deleted or clear a component out of DOM.

 4. Define stateful logic.

+Stateful logic is logic that is built into a component.
+It can be a function that handles a click event or maybe a function that sets toggle state, or even a function that formats data before it gets displayed.
+Usually, this kind of logic deals with state in the component.
+Thus the moniker “stateful logic.”

 5. Describe how to test a React component with React Testing Library.

+Start with test(‘discription’, function)
+Render page function
+Get queries
+Test query to show what you want it to show, and test to make sure you work it making a error yourself to fail the test.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.